Monday, August 8, 2011

 Lindsay: Angel Bear Yoga is the curriculum used at my practice, Love~Joy~Harmony: Children's Yoga and Meditation.
 The program was founded by Christi Eley, a certified children's yoga instructor who wanted to make yoga more creative for children.
 Angel Bear Yoga teaches children to embody positive character traits through a story-based practice of poses, heart affirmations and active meditations, while discussing nature facts, endangered animals and tips on how to contribute to a healthy, sustainable environment.
 An overall connection to the Source, the Earth and it's creatures!

-love of the practice and hope to act as a guide for
+I feel that all children are born with the natural love of the practice and hope to act as a guide for many who wish to continue to cherish that tool throughout their lives. |

 Lindsay: Teaching children is my biggest joy as it is constantly a learning experience for myself!
 I enjoyed the opportunity teaching adults while instructing dance, but the children help me tap into my inner child and I am constantly pushing to be more creative and interactive to make a more positive, lasting impression.